rmuit/copernica-api/README.md

     CopernicaRestClient::POST_RETURNS_NO_ID to the third argument of `post()` or set it using `suppressApiCallErrors()`.

+- If an encountered error is suppressed, the post() / put() calls will return the full headers and body returned by the HTTP request (if applicable), so the caller can figure out what to do with it. get() calls will return only the body.

 Any time you hit an exception that you need to work around (by e.g. fiddling with these constants) but you think actually the class should handle this
 better: feel free to file a bug report.